House leaders toil to advance Ukraine and Israel aid. But threats to oust speaker grow

 Johnson's Republican leadership team, seizing on the opportunity to outflank hardline conservatives with Democratic support, raised the idea of quickly changing the procedural rules to make it harder to oust the speaker from office.

-The idea being floated would be to tuck a rules change into the emerging national security package that would raise the threshold on the so-called “motion to vacate” vote that right now can be called by any single lawmaker to remove the speaker.

-Ultra-conservatives reacted with fury, angrily confronting Johnson on the House floor in a tense scene.
+But ultra-conservatives reacted with fury, angrily confronting Johnson on the House floor in a tense scene on Thursday morning.
+Several suggested they would join the effort to oust Johnson if the rule was changed.
+By the afternoon, Johnson backed away from the idea.

-“If he wants to change the motion to vacate, he needs to come before Republican conference that elected him and tell us of his intentions,” said Rep. Marjorie Taylor Greene, R-Ga., a top ally of Donald Trump, who is leading the campaign to oust him.

-Greene said if Johnson goes through with his plan, "he’s going to prove exactly what I’ve been saying is correct: He is the Democrat speaker.”
+“We will continue to govern under the existing rules,” the speaker said on the social platform X.

 The Republican chairmen of the powerful Appropriations and Foreign Affairs committees alongside their top Democratic counterparts spoke in evocative language, some drawing on World War II history, to make the case for ensuring the U.S. stand with its allies against aggressors.